Meteor (missile): Orders

 Full-scale development and production of Meteor began in 2003 with the signature of a £1.2 billion contract by the UK on behalf of France, Germany, Italy, Spain, Sweden and the UK.

-The percentage share of the programme allocated to each partner nation has changed several times over the years.
+The percentage share of the programme allocated to each partner nation has changed several times.
 Germany's decision to reduce its intended acquisition resulted in the UK taking 5% of the programme from Germany, giving the UK 39.6% and Germany 16%.
 France is funding 12.4%, Italy 12%, and Sweden and Spain 10% each.

 An Integrated Project Team (IPT) was established at MoD Abbey Wood with representatives from all partner nations seconded to the team.
 The programme will be managed by the UK MoD through the IPT on behalf of the partner nations.
-The IJPO report to the UK Chief of Defence Procurement, the Executive Board of the DPA, and to an International Steering Committee comprising a one or two star representative from each partner nation's air force.
+The IJPO report to the UK Chief of Defence Procurement, the executive board of the DPA, and to an International Steering Committee comprising a one or two star representative from each partner nation's air force.

 The prime-contractor, MBDA, will manage and execute the programme through its operating companies in France, Italy, and the UK, working with Bayern-Chemie/Protac in Germany, Inmize Sistemas SL in Spain, and Saab Bofors Dynamics in Sweden.
 It is estimated that over 250 companies across Europe will be involved.
 Work will be allocated by MBDA to its risk-sharing partners on an "earned value basis" under which work is placed according to best commercial value, taking into account technical excellence, but with a view to aligning "broadly" with the share of development funding provided by each nation.

 The development programme will make large use of computer simulation and so should require a relatively small number of firings, some of which will cover activities more traditionally associated with aircraft-integration trials.
 The first firing, from Gripen, was expected in 2005 with an in service date of August 2012.

 In December 2009 the Spanish government authorized the procurement of 100 Meteor missiles and their corresponding support equipment.

 In September 2010 the Swedish Defence Materiel Administration, signed a production order contract with the MoD for the Meteor missile; the system is expected to be operational with the Swedish Air Force in 2015.

 In May 2015, Qatar ordered 160 Meteor missiles to equip the Dassault Rafales of the Qatar Emiri Air Force.

 Greek Air Force is expected to equip its Rafale fighters with Meteor missiles.
+The missile officially entered service in March 2023.

-Egypt's 2021 Rafale order at excluded the long-range Meteor missile, even though the United States had lifted their objection to such a purchase in 2019.
+Egypt's 2021 Rafale order excluded the long-range Meteor missile, even though the United States had lifted their objection to such a purchase in 2019.
 Reports conflict as to whether Egypt later purchased Meteors.

+According to multiple reports on 31st October, 2025, India is set to order an additional batch of Meteor missiles worth ₹1,500 Crore (~$168M) for an estimated 80 new missiles for the Indian Air Force's Rafale Fleet.